 About Christopher Null, author of Five Stars! and Half Mast

-Chris also works as a novelist, screenwriter, and filmmaker.
-His recent projects include publishing Five Stars!
-How to Become a Film Critic, the World's Greatest Job (2005, Sutro Press), his debut novel Half Mast (2002, Sutro Press), co-authoring the E-Business Technology Forecast (2002, PricewaterhouseCoopers), and co-authoring the Network Administrator's Reference (1999, Osborne/McGraw-Hill).
-Through Nullkron Productions, a Web video and commercial production house, Chris wrote and produced the commercial "Streetwalker" for icPlanet and directed the short film Scoot!
-He also wrote, produced, and starred in the short film Pressurecooker, which received raves at nearly a dozen film festival screenings throughout the late '90s.
-Chris holds a 1996 Master of Business Administration degree from The University of Texas at Austin, where he received the Sord Scholar Award and the Dean's Award for academic merit.
+Additional projects have included co-authoring the E-Business Technology Forecast (2002, PricewaterhouseCoopers) and the Network Administrator’s Reference (1999, Osborne/McGraw-Hill).
+Through Nullkron Productions, a web video and commercial production house, Null wrote and produced the commercial “Streetwalker” for icPlanet and directed the short film Scoot!
+He also wrote, produced, and starred in the short film Pressurecooker, which received raves at nearly a dozen film festival screenings throughout the late ’90s.

-Chris has also been profiled by dozens of publications and programs, including The Los Angeles Times, The New York Times, CNN, ESPN, The Wall Street Journal, Men's Health, SmartMoney, and National Public Radio's All Things Considered.
-He has even been quoted by the renowned Roger Ebert in his review of Emma.
-He lives in San Francisco with his wife and daughter.
+Chris has been profiled dozens of publications and programs, including Wired magazine, The New York Times, The Wall Street Journal, CNN, ESPN, Folio, and National Public Radio’s All Things Considered.
+He was even quoted by the renowned Roger Ebert in his review of the film Emma.
+Chris is also a founding member (since 1997) of The Online Film Critics Society, and he is three degrees from Kevin Bacon.
+You can keep up with his daily rant at chrisnull.com and find his wine, spirits, and cocktail blog at Drinkhacker.com.